denisjackman/pyproject/docs/mysql.md

 `grant select, insert, update on classicmodels.* to 'jackmanimation'@'Denis-PC.lan' with grant option;` `grant select, insert, update on classicmodels.* to 'jackmanimation'@'Gerialt.lan' with grant option;`

+`grant select, insert, update on meerkatbot.* to 'jackmanimation'@'localhost' with grant option;` `grant select, insert, update on meerkatbot.* to 'jackmanimation'@'Denis-PC.lan' with grant option;` `grant select, insert, update on meerkatbot.* to 'jackmanimation'@'Gerialt.lan' with grant option;`

 ### Test databases
 `CREATE TABLE IF NOT EXISTS 'fruit' (`
 `  'fruit_id' int(10) unsigned NOT NULL auto_increment,`